NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-7-extra-material.md

 In this way, you can perform complex operations on input files or input metadata and send the resulting content to your downstream processes in a simple way.
-Composing data manipuations in Nextflow like this can be half the fun of writing the workflow.
+Composing data manipulations in Nextflow like this can be half the fun of writing the workflow.
 Check out Nextflow's documentation on [Channel operators](https://www.nextflow.io/docs/latest/operator.html) to see the full list of channel operations at your disposal.